 I always store my chopped ingredients in glass containers in the fridge.
 My absolute favorite is working glasses.
 They are essentially drinking glasses with lids.
 The 14 oz. is a perfect size and stack well.

 Hope you enjoyed this post.
 If you find this site helpful, share the spicy love with your friends and family.
-Subscribe to my YouTube channel and watch me Live daily in my kitchen at 11 a.m.
-Chicago time on Indian As Apple Pie on Facebook.
+Subscribe to my YouTube Channel and watch me Live from my kitchen on Indian As Apple Pie on Facebook.